dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 2. **Search Engines:** Embeddings can be employed to enhance the performance of search engines.
 By converting user queries and indexed documents into embeddings, search engines can deliver more accurate and relevant search results.

-> In this vector boilplate  we will use the vector database to extend the knowledge of openAI models which by now they only internet information up to 2020.
+> In this vector boilplate  we will use the vector database to extend the knowledge of openAI models which by now they only have internet knowledge up to 2020.

 ### What You Will Learn:
 Throughout this course, you will acquire the following essential skills: